jpwink63/CS50-Python/README.md

   1. Navigate through the directories based on the desired content.

-  2. Each exercise includes a README file explaining the approach and solutions used.

-  3. The final project includes a document detailing the proposal, methodology, and implementation.
+  2. The final project includes a document detailing the proposal, methodology, and implementation.

 Technologies Used